emilyvertosick/Statistics-Course/docs/03-week3.md

 ## 	Two Sample t-test
 ##
 ## data:  marker by trt
-## t = -0.51222, df = 189, p-value = 0.6091
+## t = 1.5816, df = 188, p-value = 0.1154
 ## alternative hypothesis: true difference in means is not equal to 0
 ## 95 percent confidence interval:
-##  -0.3092384  0.1817462
+##  -0.04858916  0.44161134
 ## sample estimates:
-##    mean in group Drug mean in group Placebo
+## mean in group Drug A mean in group Drug B
-##             0.8981078             0.9618539
+##            1.0173478            0.8208367
 ```

-The first variable, "marker", is the continuous endpoint that you are comparing by the two groups of the second variable, "trt" (Drug vs Placebo).
+The first variable, "marker", is the continuous endpoint that you are comparing by the two groups of the second variable, "trt" (Drug A vs Drug B).
 Next, you are telling R to get the data from the dataset called "trial". `paired = FALSE` indicates that you want to perform an "unpaired" test.
 The last option (`var.equal = TRUE`) tells the `t.test` function to treat the two variances as being equal.
 For this course, you will need to include this option in two-group `t.test` commands but you do not need to know specific details about this concept.

 A "paired" test would be used for comparing blood pressure taken before and after an intervention, for example, because you are looking at two observations on the same patient.